cecilymp1/cecilymp1/README.md

 -  Hi, I’m @cecilymp1!
+-  My passion is in furthering my knowledge and understanding of Artificial Intelligence while working alongside the ethics underlying the data and processes.
 -  To follow some of my most important projects, refer to the 'Projects' folder to get an organized view of my past work.
 -  For any questions please email me at cecily.wc@gmail.com